Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

       For more information regarding agents installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).

-## Reporting Gateway usage event
+### Reporting Gateway usage event - automatic reporting for online mode

 You can view the environment in **Amplify Central > Topology** once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Organization** menu.

-Use of of the following methods to report usage from the Traceability Agent to the Amplify platform:

-* Automatic (connected) - the agent produces the report and sends it to the Amplify platform at regular intervals
-* Manual (offline) - the agent produces the report locally, but must be manually uploaded to the Amplify platform

-### Automatic reporting

 Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
 On a regular basis (default is 15 minutes), the Traceability Agent sends the usage counter to the platform.